mohanaharikaayesetty-cpu/HR-ANALYTICS---Employee-Attrition-Dashboard/README.md

 # HR-ANALYTICS---Employee-Attrition-Dashboard
-Employee Attrition Analysis is an HR Analytics project that examines employee turnover using HR data.
-By analyzing attrition trends, work-life balance, income, and promotions, the project delivers insights that help organizations improve employee retention and make better HR decisions.
+Employee Attrition Analysis is an HR Analytics project completed using Excel, SQL, Tableau, and Power BI to analyze employee turnover patterns.
+The project involved data cleaning, KPI creation, and interactive dashboards to uncover insights on attrition, income, work-life balance, and promotions, helping organizations improve employee retention and HR decision-making